RevealBi/Documentation/en/teams/creating-joining-teams.md

 ## Creating and Joining Teams

 *Teams* in Reveal enables easy collaboration within and out of your organization.
-Now you can access and join freely all your organization’s teams and also make your own team available for others in the organization to join and work with you.
+Now you can access and join freely all your organization's teams and also make your own team available for others in the organization to join and work with you.